Lewistown, Maryland

 Lewistown is a census designated place and unincorporated community in Frederick County, Maryland, United States.
 Lewistown Elementary school, part of Frederick County Public Schools, is located in Lewistown.
 The town, founded in 1841, has had a school since the 19th century.
 There is a large elderly population in the community.
 It first appeared as a CDP in the 2020 Census with a population of 458.

 History

 The Lewistown Volunteer Fire Company was established in 1970, when the community purchased the first diesel engine in the county.
 Today, the fire department has six different apparatus: Engine Tanker 224, Engine 221, Tanker 22, Brush 226, Utility 22 and Ambulance 229.
 The fire station is staffed by volunteers from the community and two paid employees of the county.

 On June 23, 1863, General John F. Reynolds' I Corps marched through Lewistown on their way to Gettysburg in pursuit of the Confederate army.

+The Hagerstown and Frederick Railway served the town.

 Demographics

 Lewistown first appeared as a census designated place in the 2020 U.S. census.